Time Spines

 Building a time spine

 The time spine is an entity.
-It can be a table in the database or on a custom SQL query, such as:
+It can be based on a table in the data warehouse, or on a custom SQL query, such as:

 is_time_spine

-metadata tag in its yaml. - Multiple time spines are not supported.
+metadata tag in its YAML configuration. - Multiple time spines are not supported.

 Always prefer creating time spines as tables and not as custom SQL entities.